yulia-kr/gdp-chatbot/README.md

 ### `src/main.py`
 This is the entry point for running the chatbot.
 It sets up the environment, loads the data, and starts the chatbot interface.

-## Notes

-- The transformed GDP data will be saved in the `csv_source/` directory.
-- Make sure to clean your Git history if you accidentally commit sensitive information (e.g., API keys).